 I know, this is an article with 3 Tips.
 Here’s a bonus tip.
 Start thinking of email as a highly personalized social media platform that can get engagement rates that easily exceed other social media rates if crafted well.
 I average over 32% open rate on our monthly emailed newsletter.

-Using a 3 party service like Mail Chimp, you can quickly set up emails with professional templates.
+Mail Chimp, you can quickly set up emails with professional templates.
 You can personalize them through use of data tags.
 Data tags are fields within the email that are automatically populated with personal information.
-For instance, instead of a generic email to "Dear Customer" the data tag makes it "Dear Susan."
+For instance, instead of a generic email to “Dear Customer” the data tag makes it “Dear Susan.”
 Data tags are becoming much more sophisticated and can reference very detailed customer information.
 Basically, if you can down load it into an excel spread sheet you can likely load it into an email template.
-This means you can make personal mentions about the name customer's kids and dogs and favorite vacation if you keep good track of that information.
+This means you can make personal mentions about the name customer’s kids and dogs and favorite vacation if you keep good track of that information.

 Curious about what an emailed newsletter with a 32.6% open rate looks like?
 Click here.